XpiritBV/mini-hacks/Optimize-your-Build/readme.md

 Since we have multiple configurations, lets make sure we get the output seperatly dropped Update the Publish Artifacts step and specify the following Artifact Name: **DLL - $(BuildConfiguration)**

-Run a build and verify in the succesfull build artifacts that you now have multiple outputs.
+Run a build and verify in the successfull build artifacts that you now have multiple outputs.

 ## Finished! ##
-You have succesfully finished this Mini-Hack!
+You have successfully finished this Mini-Hack!
 Please notify a Mini-Hack host show them the following result(s);

 - Show the build artifact explorer contiaining multiple artifact sources